You formed your Rhode Island LLC. You did the paperwork. You started operating your business.

 And now, for one reason or another, you need to change your registered agent.
 No worries, we’ve got you covered.

-There are a number of reasons you might need to change your Rhode Island LLC’s resident agent.
-Maybe your designated resident agent moved out of state, left the company, or no longer wants the responsibility.
+There are a number of reasons you might need to change your Rhode Island LLC’s registered agent.
+Maybe your designated registered agent moved out of state, left the company, or no longer wants the responsibility.
 Maybe you had assigned the job to yourself, and you no longer want your address on public record.
-Maybe (hopefully) your business has expanded so much that you no longer have time to handle the resident agent responsibilities.
+Maybe (hopefully) your business has expanded so much that you no longer have time to handle the registered agent responsibilities.

 What the State of Rhode Island Says about Changing a Resident Agent

 The state of Rhode Island has certain requirements for changing your LLC’s resident agent.
 The Department of State website doesn’t provide a whole lot of information on resident agents and/or how to change them.
 But if you dig into the state’s LLC Act, you’ll find some helpful material (specifically in Section 7-16-11).

 As an overview, it states that any business entity wishing to change its resident agent must file the necessary form with the Secretary of State, and it must include the LLC name, the former resident agent name/address, and the new resident agent name/address.

 Who can be a Rhode Island Resident Agent

 You can’t pick just anyone to be a resident agent for your LLC.
 The state of Rhode Island puts certain restrictions on who can serve as one.
 If you’re choosing or changing your resident agent, keep these requirements in mind.
 The resident agent in Rhode Island must:

 - Be an individual Rhode Island resident or a business entity located in Rhode Island

 - Have a Rhode Island street address (P.O. boxes are not allowed)